deepakramani/dbt-bike-insights/README.md

 Picture a bike shop thriving on $43M in sales from 2010–2014, yet blind to its own potential.
 Six scattered CSV files—CRM (customers, products, sales) and ERP (customers, locations, categories)—sat untapped.

-I built an ELT pipeline with dbt, PostgreSQL (via Docker), and DuckDB to transform this chaos into clarity.
+I built an ELT pipeline with dbt, PostgreSQL (via Docker), DuckDB orchestrated by Apache Airflow to transform this chaos into clarity.
 Raw data flowed into a PostgreSQL warehouse, shaped by a medallion architecture, and distilled into insights with DuckDB.

 The result?
 From spotting $29M in revenue from 20% of customers to unlocking a 26% Accessories-Bikes cross-sell, here’s how data drove real solutions.